-Since making my switch to Sony, the 200-600mm G lens has rapidly become a favourite of mine.
-In fact I can’t wrap my head around how this lens is so affordable!
-If you’re a budding wildlife photographer I honestly cant’ think of a better lens, although I probably don’t need to tell you all of this… If you’re looking at this article then there’s a good chance you have already ordered this lens.
+Since switching to Sony, the Sony 200-600mm G lens has rapidly become one of my favourites.
+I can’t wrap my head around how this lens is so affordable!
+If you’re a budding wildlife photographer, I honestly can’t think of a better lens, although I probably don’t need to tell you all of this… If you’re looking at this article, then there’s a good chance you have already ordered this lens.

-As soon as I get a lens like this, that I’m sure is going to be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
-In this article I’ll show you the things I got for my 200-600mm G that have been most useful to me.
+As soon as I get a lens like this, which I’m sure will be a part of my kit for a very long time, I like to accessorize it a little to help protect it and to help me maximize its potential in the field.
+In this article, I’ll show you the things I got for my 200-600mm G that have been most useful to me.

 Wimberley MH-100 Monogimbal Head

-The Sony 200-600mm G isn’t a light lens if you’re going to be swinging it around all day.
-I like to have a monopod with me to stabilize the lens for more static subjects which allow me to use a slower shutter speed, and even when I’m waiting and not shooting, it takes the weight off my arms or shoulders.
+The Sony 200-600mm G isn’t a lightweight lens if you’re going to be swinging it around all day.
+I like to have a monopod to stabilize the lens for more static subjects, allowing me to use a slower shutter speed.
+Even when I’m waiting and not shooting, it takes the weight off my arms or shoulders.

-The MonoGimbal fits to the top of your monopod using a 3/8 thread or an Arca-Swiss clamp.
+The MonoGimbal fits the top of your monopod using a 3/8″ thread or an Arca-Swiss clamp.
 Then you connect your lens foot to the gimbal clamp using the screw-knob Acra-Swiss clamp.
-By sliding the lens back and forth in the clamp you can balance it in such a way that the lens doesn’t immediately swing forwards or backwards when you let go of it with one hand.
-Of course you still need to hold the monopod with the other hand to avoid a complete disaster, but the whole setup is just so smooth and fun to use!
-Honestly it has got me using my monopod more often and I’m sure that has been a benefit to my photography.
-By using the fore-aft tilt of the gimbal and the rotation of the tripod collar on the lens you have total control over lens direction.
+By sliding the lens back and forth in the clamp, you can balance it so that the lens doesn’t immediately swing forwards or backwards when you let go of it with one hand.
+Of course, you still need to hold the monopod with the other hand to avoid a complete disaster, but the setup is just so smooth and fun to use!

 Sony 1.4x Extender

-I certainly wouldn’t recommend a 1.4x extender for all zoom lenses of this range and aperture, but in my testing I have been very impressed by the quality of the 200-600 G when paired with the Sony 1.4x extender.
+I certainly wouldn’t recommend a 1.4x extender for all zoom lenses of this range and aperture, but in my testing, I have been very impressed by the quality of the 200-600mm G lens when paired with the Sony 1.4x extender.

 LensCoat Lens Cover

 I’m sure you’ll have seen LensCoat Lens Covers on the telephoto lenses of many wildlife photographers.
-They offer added concealment when photographing wildlife in the field – especially for big white lenses like the 200-600 – and also protection to your precious lens while you’re crawling around in the dirt for that perfect low angle shot.
-Or… when you smack the lens on your door while exiting the car.
-Yep, been there, done that.
+They offer added concealment when photographing wildlife in the field – especially for big white lenses like the 200-600 – and protection to your precious lens while you’re crawling around in the dirt for that perfect low-angle shot.
+Or… when you smack the lens on your door while exiting the car—yep, been there, done that.

-LensCoat make all their products in a huge range of different colours and camo patterns to suit your needs or the current season.
-Personally I usually go for the Max5 pattern for general usage, but take a look at the options and make sure you get the one that suits the plans you have for your lens.
+LensCoat makes all its products in various colours and camo patterns to suit your needs or the current season.
+I usually go for the Max5 pattern for general usage, but take a look at the options and make sure you get the one that suits the plans you have for your lens.
 I never use a long lens without a LensCoat Lens Cover!

-The TravelCoat is a neoprene sleeve that protects the lens when its in your bag.
-I like to use these because it means you can really stack other items around the lens when its packed into your pack for travel.
-Cylindrical lenses don’t usually make great use of the cubic internal shape of a bag, but with the lens protected by a TravelCoat I can really jam extra items all around it and take much more with me in my carry-on bag.
+The TravelCoat is a neoprene sleeve that protects the lens when it’s in your bag.
+I like to use these because it means you can stack other items around the lens when it’s packed into your pack for travel.
+Cylindrical lenses don’t usually make great use of the cubic internal shape of a bag, but with the lens protected by a TravelCoat, I can jam extra items all around it and take much more with me in my carry-on bag.

-Of course being a LensCoat product its available in many different patterns and colours.
-Personally I have a bit of a system going with my LensCoat gear and I like to use Digital Camo for all my Travel Coats, and Max5 camo for the actual Lens Covers that get used in the field.
+Of course, being a LensCoat product, it’s available in many different patterns and colours.
+I have a bit of a system going with my LensCoat gear.
+I like to use Digital Camo for all my Travel Coats and Max5 camo for the actual Lens Covers that get used in the field.

 Think Tank Photo Emergency Rain Cover – Medium

-The 200-600 is weather sealed but that doesn’t mean waterproof.
-If you have to stand and shoot in prolonged rain or snow, you’re going to want a good rain cover.
+The Sony 200-600mm is weather-sealed but that doesn’t mean waterproof.
+If you have to shoot in prolonged rain or snow, you’re going to want a good rain cover.
 The Emergency Rain Cover (Medium) from Think Tank Photo is a great choice.
 There’s a clear back to allow you to see the screen and controls, and a clever attachment method that utilizes the hot shoe on the camera.
 At under $60 I think this is a no-brainer, and 100 times better than trying to use a garbage bag on your $4000 camera+lens setup.

 One thing to be aware of is that the Medium size of the cover does not have an opening for a tripod head or gimbal on the bottom.
-If you think you will be using it with either of those, you should opt for the Large size of the cover which has a full length zipper on the underside to open it up for placement on a tripod or monopod.
-I actually have both covers, and the Medium is a slightly better fit, but the Large one has that extra feature.
+If you think you will be using it with either of those, you should opt for the Large size of the cover which has a full-length zipper on the underside to open it up for placement on a tripod or monopod.
+I actually have both covers, and the Medium is a slightly better fit on the 200-600mm, but the Large one has that extra feature.

 Think Tank Photo Digital Holster 150